 Disclaimer -This post may contain affiliate links.
 When a purchase is made through our links, The Naked Diabetic may receive a commission, at no cost to you.

 Chicken strips are an all-time favourite at my house.
-They are great for all ages and even appetizers if you make them small, served with some of our Sugar-Free Classic Dipping Sauce.
+They are great for all ages and even appetizers if you make them small, served with some of our Sugar-Free Classic Dipping Sauce (recipe below).
 These Low Carb Chicken Strips are yummy and healthy, not to mention, simple to make.

 In this post, you will find, a shopping list of ingredients, kitchen tools needed to make this recipe, a printable recipe for Low Carb Chicken Strips, nutritional value per serving and our recipe for Classic Sugar-Free Dipping Sauce (a must for this recipe).